emutos/manual/usermanual/docs/index.md

 #### File Mask ####

 You can set the mask for displaying files in the folder windows: File -> Set file mask... .
 For example, if you set the file mask to *.PRG, you will only see executable program files with the extension .PRG.
 (You won't see other executables such as TTP.)
-The traditional wild cards, * (many characters) and ? (one character), work.
+The traditional [wild cards](#wildcards) work.
 The title bar shows the file mask.

 ### Customizing the Desktop ###